mrismanaziz/Reforestation/README.md

-## What kind of magic do cows believe in?
-MOODOO.
+## Have you heard of the band 1023MB?
+They haven't got a gig yet.